 Sharing a skill with those who can benefit from it can be both rewarding and fun.
 Bonus, you might snag a few friends too.
 Find organizations around your new home that take volunteers and consider making a difference in your community.

 You’ve always wanted to learn how to water color and take spinning classes.
 Well, now’s the time to do it and you never know who you might meet while learning something new.
-Your new best friend might just be a class away!
+Your new best friend after moving to a new city alone might just be a class away!